 If you’re searching for company formation in the UK with a bank account, you’re likely trying to achieve two things at once: legally register a UK company and secure a business bank account so you can start operating.

-Quick overview: how company formation UK with a bank account works
+How does UK company formation with a bank account work?

 Complete director and PSC identity verification through GOV.UK